notoriousbfg/tim/NOTES.md

 ### 26/06/23

 I'm struggling with assignment and global variables.
 Top level list items aren't being created as globals that can be used in other parts of the program, only within the same list.
 I think this is because the first thing we do is enter into a list, which creates a new environment.

+Maybe this has nothing to do with how lists are executed, but how variables are defined.

+Creating a new environment with the same enclosing environment is still new and therefore a different pointer, which means it is different.